 These roads symbolize the feelings and pain that have been manifesting over the past year.
 The feelings one may try to repress, put away on a shelf “for another time” or outright deny.
 However, as day inevitably turns to night, darkness creeps in and takes hold.
 It’s not a matter of mindset, it truly just is what it is.
 Stars in the outward galaxies do not ask to be eaten and consumed by the black holes of space, they just are.
 Sometimes…we just are.
 It’s these moments where I truly feel like Icarus; so much potential to choose the right path of flight as he has been provided the gift of foresight and wisdom through experience by his father Daedalus.
 Yet, his own hubris navigates him directly into the very thing his father warned him about; the impending doom that is the sun, of which melts his wax and feathered wings and hurls him towards the deep blue sea and his final resting place.
 I’m struggling to figure out what my flight of path is.

 These…these are the roads I am unwittingly embarking upon.
 Maybe this is all by divine direction.
-Maybe this is another teaching put forth by my beautiful and angelic mother.
+Maybe this is another teaching or test put forth by my beautiful and angelic mother.
 I can only hope this might one of her last gifts to me, for her son to look into his heart and maybe…just maybe, actually become the man he is possibly destined to be?

 “Nothing gold can stay, Pony Boy.”
 This is a saying I unfortunately know all too well.
 Life presents you with scenarios that you cannot possibly prepare for.
 Whether it be the actual events of pain and sadness…or the aftermath and hollow fallout that perpetuates in the days and years to follow.
 You truly cannot know…until you know.
 As is the dualism and dichotomy of life; I know that now.
-I’m a member of a club where no one wants a membership, like a locust infested corn field on a farmers final hope of a bumper crop.
+I’m a member of a club that no one wants a membership, like a locust infested corn field on a farmer’s final hope of a bumper crop.
 Somehow the corn just gets eaten away, as does a piece of your soul.

 That could be the most beautiful gift of all.
 The gift of eternal serenity that is within your own individual grasp, your own unique soul.
-Control your own atmosphere, and learn from the cautionary tales of old.
-Just think…how beautiful must it have been for Icarus to experience the awe inspiring embrace of the sun, having flown closer than any other human before.
+Control your own atmosphere and learn from the cautionary tales of old.
+Just think…how beautiful must it have been for Icarus to experience the awe-inspiring embrace of the sun, having flown closer than any other human before.
 Perhaps the trick is to embrace, rejoice and forever live in that moment, that flight path, before your wings of wax become no more.

 Dawn – Come Clarity